 This is my hair.

 I haven’t seen the inside of my makeup bag since…..

 Some people have bucket lists, here is mine from last summer.

-But the following are no fail summer save my butt helpers to keep me from day drinking all through June July and August.
+But the following are no-fail summer save my butt helpers to keep me from day drinking throughout June July and August.